ruby-processing/JRubyArtLegacy/ACKNOWLEDGEMENTS.md

-# JRubyArt
+# JRubyArtLegacy
 Depends on jruby, and processing, without them this project would not exist.
 I see this as being a development of ruby-processing and many others were involved in developing that see [github][] for a complete list of contributors.
-This is fresh start so for ruby-processing history see [github] logs.
+This is a snapshot of JRubyArt as a wrapper around vanilla processing history which developed from ruby-processing see [github] logs.

 ## JRuby